philipturner/molecular-renderer/Sources/HardwareCatalog/OctahedralSpring/README.md

 Author: Philip Turner

-> NOTE: This nano-part has not been built.
+> NOTE: This nano-part has not been designed.

 Description: originated from the constraint of building springs with only (100) and (110) surfaces of cubic diamond, and no sharp corners (5-carbon rings).
 The top and bottom of the spring do not include a shaped interface to other parts.
 You must design an interface and covalently weld using CSG.
 The images show one possible interface created in external code.